 Faults in a gene called BRCA1 may increase the risk of developing prostate cancer in men under the age of 65 by a small amount.
 But in men older than 65 who have a faulty BRCA1 gene there doesn’t appear to be an increased risk.

 Statistics available are always a generalisation.
 For most men there will be specific factors which will increase their risk of Prostate Cancer.

 Prostate cancer is more common in black Caribbean and black African men than in white or Asian men.
-In the UK, black African and black Caribbean men are 2 or 3 times more likely to develop prostate cancer than white men.
+Black African and black Caribbean men are 2 or 3 times more likely to develop prostate cancer than white men.
 Asian men have a lower risk than white men.

-Prostate Screening Belfast at the Prostate Screening Clinic can offer diagnosis and reassurance if you have been suffering from prostate related symptoms.
+Prostate Screening can offer diagnosis and reassurance if you have been suffering from prostate related symptoms.

 "I had surgery here at the weekend and I can't recommend this place highly enough.
 They took great care of me and kept me at ease throughout my stay.
 The staff were brilliant, really friendly and chatted away and the food was top class.
 This hospital was better than any hotel I wonder could I book a weekend away in it when I fully recover?"
 Mr McGinnity, Kingsbridge Patient

 "EXCELLENT - Had surgery today under the very caring Dr Stewart and her team.
 I cannot thank her enough for all she’s done for me over the past few months.
 Everything was explained to me in detail and all my care was considerate, professional and compassionate.
 Everyone I’ve met today has been beyond kind from Will the Anaesthetist, the Nurses and theatre staff, the catering staff - there has been no exception.
 Thank you all for taking care of me so well today - look forward to getting home tomorrow x" Mrs McAleavey, Kingsbridge Patient